AppleCoder20-source/Software-Engineering-Project-/README.md

 <li>Mashiur </li>
 </ul>

-In this class we learned about various Design Patterns, I worked on the Observer Pattern for this project: <br>:
+In this class we learned about various Design Patterns, I worked on the Observer Pattern for this project: <br>

 <ul>
 <li>Message.java</li>